therssproject/documentation/README.md

 ## Create an endpoint

-To be subscribe to an feeds (RSS, Atom, *et al*), first create an ”endpoint”. `theressproject` servers will send webhook events with new feed entries to this endpoint.
+To be subscribe to feeds (RSS, Atom, *et al*), first create an ”endpoint”. `theressproject` servers will send webhook events with new feed entries to this endpoint.

-An use case example would be to have a "production" and a "staging" endpoints.
+A use case example would be to have a "production" and a "staging" endpoints.

 **Attributes**: